MadeBySaints/Image2Discord/README.md

 ## Usage

 Run the bot by executing python dumper.py in your terminal.
-The bot will log in to Discord, upload all eligible images and video from the bot's working directory to the specified channel, and delete them afterward.
+The bot will log in to Discord, upload all eligible images and video from the bot's working directory to the specified channel automatically, and delete them afterward.

 ## Contributing